enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

 A lot has changed in the fifteen years that I have been developing websites.
 The biggest changes happened in the browser, completely restructuring how normal web services are built.
 Now everybody expects your website to have at least a few dynamic elements, be it your login form, your shopping cart or a contact form.

-> Due to the fact that [JavaScript’s browser monopoly is hopefully coming to an end](https://www.dartlang.org) very soon, I will refer to scripts running in the browser as BrowserScript.

 # Status Quo

 Some websites are actually web apps, which means that they can be developed completely differently and be written as browser apps that only communicate with the server to get the dynamic data.
 In this case, the web server is only in charge of providing the app itself and exposing some API (mostly a JSON API) the app can consume.
 Webmail services, task trackers, calendars etc… are good examples of this. *They are not what this post is about*.